cabforum/smime/SBR.md

 For RSA key pairs: the CA SHALL confirm that the value of the public exponent is an odd number equal to 3 or more.
 Additionally, the public exponent SHOULD be in the range between 2^16 + 1 and 2^256 - 1.
 The modulus SHOULD also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
 (See NIST SP 800-89, Section 5.3.3.)

 For ECDSA key pairs: the CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
-(See ST SP 800-56A: Revision 2, Sections 5.6.2.3.2 and 5.6.2.3.3.)
+(See NIST SP 800-56A: Revision 2, Sections 5.6.2.3.2 and 5.6.2.3.3.)

 For EdDSA key pairs: no stipulation.